-A combination of subway and bus works best, though the location is a little off the beaten track.
+A combination of subway and bus or tram works best, though the location is a little off the beaten track.

 Jump on the U2 subway to Hardeggasse station, then exit to the northeast and look for the bus stop over on the other side of Langobardenstraße.
 Take the 95A bus going west.
 Be careful: don’t get off at the bus stop marked Hirschstetten Ort but go on one more stop to Blumengarten Hirschstetten.

-Neither bus line is particularly frequent by Vienna standards, but you shouldn’t have to wait too long.
+The bus line is not particularly frequent by Vienna standards, but you shouldn’t have to wait too long.

 Address: Blumengärten Hirschstetten, Quadenstraße 15, 1220 Vienna | Website